emmanuel-logy/motion_planning_algorithms/README.md

 </p>

 ~~~
-> :information_source: Here's the number of cells each algorithm visits before hitting the goal
+Here's the number of cells each algorithm visits before hitting the goal:

   * It takes 64 steps to find a path using BFS
   * It takes 33 steps to find a path using DFS